sentimony/sentimony-jekyll/_posts/releases/2012-12-12-tentura-aurora.md

 Sentimony Records team proudly pleased to announce «Aurora», their third EP.
 At this time we introducing you the debut single by Tentura project, a well-known psychedelic chillout and deep trance duo from Kyiv, Ukraine.

-The project was formed by two talented guys: composer Alexander Pidgorny and psytrance DJ Stanislav Yastremsky (DJ Maket).
+The project was formed by two talented guys: composer Ader (Alexander Pidgorny) and psytrance Dj Maket (Stanislav Yastremsky).
 Quite often, Alexander and Stanislav perform their live performances at the Ukrainian festivals, open airs, and indoor parties.

 ---
 Tracklist: